 Knott End Village

-Knott End Library (below) is still open and will remain so for the forseeable future as it was spared the axe in the funding review of September 2016.
+The Library (below) is an important community building, spared the axe in the funding review of September 2016.

 Statue of LS Lowry